KDTechniques/confirmation-dialog-swiftui/README.md

-# WhatsApp Action Sheet SwiftUI
+# Confirmation Dialog SwiftUI 📋
- A Swift package for SwiftUI that creates sophisticated ActionSheets inspired by WhatsApp's design.
+A SwiftUI package that creates sophisticated Confirmation Dialog aka Action Sheet inspired by WhatsApp's design.

-## # 1 - Introduction
+## 👨🏻‍🏫 Introduction

 > [!IMPORTANT]
-> This action sheet is designed for **iOS 17/+ iOS & iPadOS** SwiftUI Apps only.
+> This confirmation dialog is designed for **iOS 17/+ iOS & iPadOS** SwiftUI Apps only.

 > [!WARNING]
 > You will not be able to manipulate the standard UI Components and their sizes, colors, alignments, etc... whatsoever.